 - Not a substitute for medical advice

-These tablets have a smooth, compact feel and are easy to give with food or treats.
-They're often used for dogs with mild allergy symptoms, such as occasional itching or minor irritation.
-The straightforward format makes them practical for travel or at-home use, fitting easily into a daily care routine.
+These tablets are smooth and compact, making them easy to give with food or treats.
+They're commonly used for dogs with mild allergy symptoms, such as occasional itching or minor irritation.
+The convenient tablet format fits well into daily routines at home or while traveling.

 What We Like: